 |Akmal Kamal El Sawi Ibrahim||Salmiya||965 573 8055|

-You should also make sure to bring the following with to your medical exam.
+You should also make sure to bring the following with you to your medical exam.

 - Any medical reports for pre-existing medical conditions;